nargizaboronchieva/Responsive-postfolio/README.md

 Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

-My website has responsive design, it means that this website render well on a variety of devices and window or screen sizes.
+My website has responsive design, it means that the website render well on a variety of devices and window or screen sizes.

 1. Using Bootstrap CSS Framework i have created a mobile responsive portfolio.